tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 > * Was the information in the document easy to understand?

-These criteria aren't priorities from the writer but rather from users of documentation.
-The emphasis on the user is one of Strimling's main points.
+Similar to Wang and Strong's user-based DQ framework, these criteria aren't priorities from the writer but rather from users of documentation.

+## The problem with abstracts

 These four criteria seem like a solid way to evaluate documentation, but I still feel the categories are too high-level and general to actually be helpful to writers.
 These questions are difficult to answer from a technical writer's perspective.
 For example, "Could you find the information you needed in the document?"
 Only the reader can answer this.
 "Was the information in the document relevant?"
 Again, only the reader can answer this, not the writer.
+"Was the information easy to understand?"
+Again, only the reader can answer this.

-If you're the target audience using the docs and have just finished the task, then yes, you could answer these questions to assess the docs, but then this seems to return us to the problem of relying on surveys to gather information to evaluate documentation.
+If you're the target audience using the docs and have just finished the task, then yes, you could answer these questions to assess the docs, but doesn't this then return us to the problem of relying on surveys to gather information to evaluate documentation?
 How can we break away from the dependence on user surveys but still develop a method for quality based on the user's perspective?

 Fortunately, if we take the starting categories here (discoverability, accuracy, relevance, clarity), and we are confident that these attributes align with user priorities, then we only need to define how these attributes can be implemented in documentation in more specific, concrete, and actionable ways.

 ## An extremely detailed rubric

 Instead of looking at docs against these general criteria, I propose that we create a series of check boxes that, if fulfilled, should lead to all the more high-level categories of the rubric.
 Each of these check boxes must be specific, actionable, and unambiguous tasks you can take to implement in your documentation without relying on user surveys.

 To get a better sense of what I'm driving at, let's jump right into these details and continue the discussion afterwards.
 Here are 50 ways that the more general attributes of discoverability, accuracy, relevance, and clarity might be implemented in developer documentation.
 The criteria are in no particular order or weighting (more on that later).

 <style>
 li.checkboxListType {